 Founded in 2014, the Black Central European Studies Network (BCESN) is a network of historians spread across four different time zones and located on two different continents.

 Jeff is a Lecturer in German History in the School of European Languages, Culture & Society at University College London, UK.
 His research and teaching interests include colonialism, the Black Diaspora in Germany, race and popular culture in the 19th century, and the history of toys.
-He also administers the website.

 CONTRIBUTORS AND ADVISORS